zubairsaiyed/tweet-ui/README.md

 tweet-ui must first be configured with the Twitter API authentication credentials, Apache Zookeeper server details, Redis connection details, and a server port number via a configuration file at `src\main\resources\config.properties`.

-The web project can then be built using the 'mvn assembly:assembly' command.
+The web project can then be built using the `mvn assembly:assembly` command.
 Finally the jar can be launched as follows:

 ```
 mvn java -jar target/twitter-tracker-0.0.1-SNAPSHOT-jar-with-dependencies.jar